mongodb-developer/laravel-mongodb-tutorial/README.md

 - clone the repository to a local directory
 - navigate to the ./devcontainer folder
 - execute `docker compose up`
-- in the PHP container, execute the init_repo.sh script
+- in the PHP container, execute `sh init_repo.sh`
+- initialize your .env file as instructed above

-Once the containe(s) are up, visit http://localhost
+Once the container(s) are up, visit http://localhost

 # Optional: Xdebug